FarhaanAli05/ResumeBuilder/README.md

-# ICS4U Final Project – Resume Builder
+# Resume Builder (ICS4U Final Project)

-This is a Java-based Resume Builder application created for the ICS4U final project.
-It guides the user through entering resume sections such as education, work experience, skills, and more.
-The application organizes this data and formats it into a structured resume.
+The Resume Builder is a Java-based program that allows the user to create a professional, structured resume in the Java console.

 ## Demo Video